High Protein Snacks UK: Supermarket Picks to Buy

 100 g cooked chicken breast + cucumber31 g185 kcal~£0.80

-Best High-Protein Snacks by Scenario
+Best High-Protein Snacks By Scenario

 For maximum protein per calorie: Greek yogurt with whey (43 g protein per 250 kcal) and tinned tuna (25 g per 100 kcal) are unmatched.
 Both are significantly cheaper per gram of protein than any commercial protein bar.